The Separation of $NP$ and $PSPACE$: Preliminaries

+Let $M$ be a nondeterministic Turing machine, and $w$ be an input.
+Then $M(w)$ represents that $M$ is on input $w$.

+A nondeterministic Turing machine $M$ works in time $t(n)$ (or of time complexity $t(n)$), if for any input $w\in I^*$ where $I$ is the input alphabet of $M$, $M(w)$ will halt within $t(|w|)$ steps.
+We should make a formal definition of a polynomial-time nondeterministic Turing machine.
+In fact, the notion of a polynomial-time nondeterministic Turing machine can be defined in a similar way to the concept of a polynomial-time deterministic Turing machine \cite{Coo00}.
+In short, we have the following:

+\begin{definition}[cf. polynomial-time deterministic Turing machines in \cite{Coo00}] Formally, a polynomial-time nondeterministic Turing machine is a nondeterministic Turing machine such that there exists $k\in\mathbb{N}_1$, for all input $w$ of length $|w|$ where $|w|\in\mathbb{N}$, $M(w)$ will halt within $t(|w|)=|w|^k+k$ steps.
+The language accepted by polynomial-time nondeterministic Turing machine $M$ is denoted by $L(M)$. \end{definition}

+0.3 cm \begin{remark} Obviously, in the above definition, for any $i\in\mathbb{N}$, given a polynomial-time nondeterministic Turing machine $(M, k)$, $M (x)$ will halt within $O(|x|^{k+i})$ steps for any input $x$ of length $|x|$.
+However, there exists at least an input $y$ of length $|y|$, and $M(y)$ does not halt within $O(|y|^{k-1})$ steps. \end{remark} 0.3 cm

+By default, a word $w$ is accepted by a polynomial-time (say, $t(n)$ time-bounded) nondeterministic Turing machine $M$ if there exists at least one computation path $\gamma$ putting the machine into an accepting state (i.e., stopping in the ``accepting" state) on input $w$ (in such a situation, we call $M$ accepts $w$).
+Specifically, $M$ accepts the language $L(M)$, then $w\in L(M)$ if and only if $M$ accepts $w$.
+In other words, there exists at least one accepting path for $M$ on input $w$.

 Let $M$ be a Turing machine.
+For every input $x$ of length $n$, if all computations of $M$ on $x$ take less than $T(n)$ steps, then $M$ is said to be of {\em time complexity} $T(n)$ or a {\em deterministic/nondeterministic $T(n)$ time-bounded Turing machine}.
+The class of languages recognized by some deterministic (resp. nondeterministic) Turing machine of time complexity $T(n)$ is denoted by ${\rm DTIME} [T(n)]$ (resp. ${\rm NTIME}[T(n)]$.
+The notation $\mathcal{NP}$ is defined to be the class of languages:

-If every computation of $M$ on $x$ is scanned at most $S(n)$ tape cells for every input $x$ of length $n$, then $M$ is said to be {\em of space complexity} $S(n)$ or to be a {\em deterministic/nondeterministic $S(n)$ space-bounded Turing machine}.
-The class of languages recognized by the deterministic (resp. nondeterministic) Turing machine of space complexity $S(n)$ is denoted by (resp.
-NSPACE [$S(n)$]).
-Classes such as DSPACE[$S(n)$], NSPACE[$S(n)$], $L$, and $NL$ are called space complexity classes.
-Specifically, we use $L$ (resp. $NL$) to denote the class (resp.
-NSPACE$[\log n]$).
-The classes of $\mathcal{PSPACE}$ and $\mathcal{NSPACE}$ are given by
+Let $M$ be a Turing machine.
+For every input $x$ of length $n$, if every computation of $M$ on $x$ scans at most $S(n)$ tape cells of each of its work tapes, then $M$ is said to be {\em of space complexity} $S(n)$ or to be a {\em deterministic/nondeterministic $S(n)$ space-bounded Turing machine}.
+The class of languages recognized by the deterministic (resp. nondeterministic) Turing machine of space complexity $S(n)$ is denoted by ${\rm DSPACE}[S(n)]$ (resp. ${\rm NSPACE} [S(n)]$).